UniMath/agda-unimath/src/multilinear-algebra/multilinear-maps-left-modules-rings.lagda.md

 [natural number](elementary-number-theory.natural-numbers.md); a map from the type of [finite sequences](lists.finite-sequences.md) of `M` into `N`, `f : Mⁿ⁺¹ → N` is called
-{{#concept "multilinear" Disambiguation="map between left modules over a ring" Agda=is-multilinear-map-left-module-Ring}}
+{{#concept "multilinear" Disambiguation="map between left modules over a ring" Agda=is-multilinear-map-left-module-Ring WD="multilinear map" WDID=Q1952404}}
 if, for any [index](univalent-combinatorics.standard-finite-types.md) `i : Fin (n + 1)` and any element `(u₀,...,uᵢ₋₁,uᵢ₊₁,...,uₙ) : Mⁿ`, the map